cujarrett/learning-aws/aws-certified-solutions-architect–associate/security-identity-compliance.md

 ### Users
 - New Users have no permissions when first created
+- Users can have Access Key ID and Secret Access Key generated for them, these are used to access the AWS API via the AWS CLI.
+The Access Key ID and Secret Access Key can not be used to log into the AWS Console.

 ### Roles
 - Roles are more secure than storing your access key and secret access key on individual EC2 instances